Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Proportions express equality between ratios and are used to divide quantities fairly or solve scaling problems. - Which reading skill focuses on word meaning in context?
+Rationale: Proportions express equality between ratios and are used to divide quantities fairly or solve scaling problems.

 A. Grammar